• Mental Health

 What Is Neurofeedback?

-Neurofeedback (NFB or just NF) monitors and adjusts brain waves.
+Neurofeedback (NFB or just NF) is a type of biofeedback that monitors and adjusts brain waves.
 Research has found that people with cognitive problems or mental health issues have abnormal brain wave activities.1,3,5,6 Specifically, it’s been discovered that the brain waves in people with issues like ADHD, anxiety, depression, and PTSD are irregular.
 Neurofeedback aims to correct these abnormalities using operant conditioning techniques.1,2,5,7

 Most neurofeedback today is delivered using a computer-based program that links to an EEG sensor tracking a person’s brain waves as they watch, listen, read, or do other tasks on a screen.
 These systems can adjust what the person is seeing, hearing, or doing, which prompts the desired brain wave response while also teaching them how to regulate their brain activity.1,3,7